rishikksh20/Avocodo-pytorch/README.md

 * Losses are similar to HiFi-GAN.
 * Performance and speed both are some what similar to HiFi-GAN.
 * Avocodo far better than HiFi-GAN when it comes to synthesize unseen speaker.
+* Code is now trainable but I am not sure weather it's working correctly or not.

 ## Citations: